stephan-klein/supersonic/docs/_templates/api-reference/supersonic/data/index.md

 # API Reference: supersonic.data.*

 The `supersonic.data` namespace includes APIs that work with AppGyver's cloud data services.
-They provide efficient ways for manipulating data – adding, updating and deleting records.
-Read more in the [Data Management](/data-management/) section.
+They provide efficient ways for manipulating data – creating, updating and deleting records.
+Read more in the [Data Guides](/supersonic/guides/data/).